EFanZh/simplify-clang-format-config/README.md

 # simplify-clang-format-config

-Simplify your [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) configuration file.
+`simplify-clang-format-config` can be used to generate a simplified [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) configuration base on an existing configuration.

 ## Usage